 Food prep and serving individuals are expected to wash up, wear nitrile gloves, and all silverware and utensils used in prep or serving should receive a weak bleach bath prior to contact with the food (this includes cutting boards, pots/pants, and whatever the food is served on or from).
 Consider how best your food can be gifted to minimize both the chance of illness as well as related issues like mess, spills, difficulty in receiving your gift, and special needs (does the burner need their own plate?
 Spoon?)

 Summerisle, as an organization, respects all local, state and federal laws.
 Underage drinking is strictly forbidden.
 Underage participants will be identified by a red colored wristband.
 The organization does not condone the sale, use, or promotion of illegal drugs.
 The same laws that apply on Main Street, USA also apply to public areas of our events.
 The same laws that apply at your house behind a closed door also apply to your zipped up tent.
 Everybody bears responsibility for their actions and the expectation is that we will all work together to ensure group safety.
 Participants found in violation of these rules will be escorted out of the event.

 The Good Samaritan Law provides protection from charges/prosecution for drug and alcohol possession & underage drinking - both for the victim and those who seek help for them - during an emergency.
 If someone needs medical assistance, do not hesitate to seek help immediately.
 YOU ARE PROTECTED BY LAW.

-FIREWORKS, FIREARMS, AND LASER-POINTERS ARE PROHIBITED
+FIREWORKS, PETS, FIREARMS, AND HANDHELD LASERS ARE PROHIBITED

 - CAMPING IN A WOODED ENVIRONMENT